 There are many great places to take your dog for a walk on Kaua‘i, but some of our favorites are the Sleeping Giant hike in Wailua and the numerous hiking trails and scenic lookouts of Koke`e State Park and Waimea Canyon.
 For easier strolls there is always the Kapa`a Bike Trail, a re-purposed old rail line that makes for a great walk with some beautiful scenery.

 No matter where you and your furry friend choose to explore, just remember to always pick up after your pet and to keep dogs leashed when applicable.
-Kaua‘i is a beautiful outdoor paradise and is quite dog-friendly, so don’t think twice about bringing your dog along on your next adventure.
+Kaua‘i is a beautiful outdoor paradise and is quite dog-friendly, so don’t think twice about bringing your dog along on your next adventure when you book our amazing vacation rentals.